zeromq/ingescape/doc/content/blog/first_full_agent.md

 +++
-title = "Your first full agent" date = "2018-04-23T15:35:41+02:00"
+title = "Your first complete agent" date = "2018-04-21T16:36:41+02:00"
-tags = ["agents","start"]
+tags = ["agents"]
-categories = ["start"]
+categories = ["learn"]
-banner = "img/banners/banner-1.jpg"
+banner = "img/banners/first_full_agent.png"
+genre = "article"
 +++

 ***ingeScape*** is designed to support both industrial and experimental environments.
-[Your first ingeScape agent](./blog/your_first_agent) illustrates the basics for both worlds.
-We provide here a more advanced example that can serve as a boiler plate for any agent to be used with command lines in a terminal and developed in C without any other dependency.
+[Your first ingeScape agent](/blog/your_first_agent) illustrates the basics for both worlds.
+We provide here a more advanced example that can serve as a boiler plate for any real-world agent to be used with command lines in a terminal and developed in C without any other dependency.

 This agent can receive parameters when started and commands when running.
 It is composed of three files: